RTVC Sistema de Medios Públicos

-RTVC is a state entity, linked to the Ministry of Information Technologies and Communications and its function is to produce, program and operate state radio and television services, such as Señal Colombia, Canal Institucional, Radio Nacional de Colombia and Radiónica.
-In addition, it manages a network of eight state channels with regional coverage.
+The entity is financed with resources from Colombian taxpayers and is linked to the Ministry of Information and Communications Technologies.
+Its mission is to offer truthful, timely, and neutral information, guaranteeing a plurality of voices and access to content that reflects cultural and social diversity in Colombia.
+Its main function is to produce, program, and operate state radio and television services, such as Señal Colombia, Canal Institucional, Radio Nacional de Colombia, and Radionica.